alex-laycalvert/flashcards.nvim/README.md

 ## Flashcards

+To start going through your flashcards, enter the command `:Flashcards`.
+This will open a new window with the first flash card term.

+To flip a flashcard, hit `f` or enter the command `:FlipFlashcard`.
+To go to the next flash card, hit `n` or enter the command `:NextFlashcard`.
+To quit, hit `q`.

 Flashcards are stored as `json` in your `flashcards_dir`.

 Currently, to make flashcards you need to create a single `json`